zaitsev1393/blogogo/src/content/blog/finding-simple-problems.md

 ---
-title: "Finding simple problems"
+title: "Little italian restaurants"
-description: "And solving them in software"
+description: "In web space"
 pubDate: "May 11 2023"
 ---